igorskyflyer/file-formats/adbt/README.md

 <br>

-> 💡 Metadata is composed of special comments that describe your filter list closely, like the filter list title, number of entries, version, modified data, author, etc.
+> 💡 Metadata is composed of special comments that describe your filter list closely, like the filter list title, number of entries, version, modified date, author, etc.

 <br>